-A student who is determined to be subject to suspension or expulsion in the manner provided by Section 10-22.6 [105 ILCS 5/10-22.6] (or, in the case of a student enrolled in the public schools of a school district organized under Article 34, in accordance with the uniform system of discipline established under Section 34-19 [105 ILCS 5/34-19]) may be immediately transferred to the alternative program.
-At the earliest time following that transfer appropriate personnel from the sending school district and appropriate personnel of the alternative program shall meet to develop an alternative education plan for the student.
-The student's parent or guardian shall be invited to this meeting.
-The student may be invited.
-The alternative educational plan shall include, but not be limited to all of the following:

-(1) The duration of the plan, including a date after which the student may be returned to the regular educational program in the public schools of the transferring district.
-If the parent or guardian of a student who is scheduled to be returned to the regular education program in the public schools of the district files a written objection to the return with the principal of the alternative school, the matter shall be referred by the principal to the regional superintendent of the educational service region in which the alternative school program is located for a hearing.
-Notice of the hearing shall be given by the regional superintendent to the student's parent or guardian.
-After the hearing, the regional superintendent may take such action as he or she finds appropriate and in the best interests of the student.
-The determination of the regional superintendent shall be final.
+- (a) A student who is determined to be subject to suspension or expulsion in the manner provided by Section 10-22.6 [105 ILCS 5/10-22.6] (or, in the case of a student enrolled in the public schools of a school district organized under Article 34 [105 ILCS 5/34-1 et seq.], in accordance with the uniform system of discipline established under Section 34-19) may be immediately transferred to the alternative school program. - (b) Before the effective date of the transfer, the student's parents or guardians shall receive information about the alternative school program, including the specific nature of the curriculum, the number of students in the program, any available services, the program's disciplinary policies, a typical daily schedule, and any extracurricular activities that may be offered at the alternative school program. - (c) At the earliest time following the effective date of the transfer, appropriate personnel from the sending school district and appropriate personnel of the alternative school program shall meet to develop an alternative educational plan for the student.
+The student and the student's parents or guardians shall be invited to this meeting.
+The alternative educational plan shall include, but not be limited to, all of the following: - 1.
+The duration of the plan, including a date after which the student will be returned to the regular educational program in the public schools of the transferring district. - 2.
+The specific academic and behavioral components of the plan. - 3.
+A method and time frame for reviewing the student's progress and for transitioning the student back to the regular educational program in the public schools of the transferring district on the date set forth in paragraph (1), including a transition meeting between the sending school district, the alternative school program, and the student's parent or guardian at least 30 days prior to the date after which the student will be returned to the regular educational program in the public schools of the transferring district.